 Internal product management is a subset of product management with a more focused outcome and output.
-The outcome of internal product management is you solve problems of users internal to your organization.
+The outcome of internal product management is you solve problems of users internal to your organization or enables your organization to satisfy the needs of your customers..
 The output of internal product management is products that your organization does not offer for sale to others, but rather uses to support its various business activities.
 You may find it helpful to think of these as internal products.

 The clearest examples of when internal product management is relevant is to list internal products to which it is applied.